Difference Between AS9100 Revisions C and D

 - Post-Delivery Support: The current 9100 requirements have been merged with those of the new ISO standards.

-- Risk: The 9100 requirements have been merged with the ISO standard to emphasize the risks within operations.
+- Risk: The 9100 requirements have been merged with the ISO standard to emphasise the risks within operations.

 - Configuration Management: This has been improved considerably to address the needs of stakeholders.